jcgregorio/vanillajs/react/README.md

 Caveats
 =======

-1. The `webpack.config.js` builds a developement version of the code, no minimization or other optimizations are done to JS, HTML, CSS, or images.
-2. This code works w/o polyfils in Chrome.
+1. This code works w/o polyfils in Chrome.
 To get it to run in a wider range of browsers you will need to add polyfills and, depending on the target browser version, compile the JS back to an older version of ES, and run a prefixer on the CSS.
 The wider the target set of browsers and the older the